laravel-ja/ja-docs-8.x/original-en/validation.md

         }
     }

 The first argument passed to the `make` method is the data under validation.
-The second argument is the validation rules that should be applied to the data.
+The second argument is an array of the validation rules that should be applied to the data.

 After checking if the request validation failed, you may use the `withErrors` method to flash the error messages to the session.
 When using this method, the `$errors` variable will automatically be shared with your views after redirection, allowing you to easily display them back to the user.
 The `withErrors` method accepts a validator, a `MessageBag`, or a PHP `array`.